xxuejie/xxuejie.github.io/content/2019_07_13_introduction_to_ckb_script_programming_script_basics.md

 Several points worth explaining here:

-1. Due to C quirks, the `len` field needs to be marked as `volatile`.
-We will use it both as an input and output parameter, and CKB VM only can set the output when it lives in memory. `volatile` ensures a C compiler keeps it as a RISC-V memory based variable.
+1. We will use `len` field both as an input and output parameter, hence it is passed as a pointer here.
 2. When making a syscall, we need to provide the following: a buffer to hold the data provided by the syscall; a `len` field denoting both the buffer length, and available data length returned by the syscall; an offset into the input data buffer, and several parameters denoting the exact field we are fetching in the transaction.
 For more details, please refer to our [RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0009-vm-syscalls/0009-vm-syscalls.md).
 3. For maximum flexibility, CKB uses the return value of the syscall to represent data fetching status: 0(or `CKB_SUCCESS`) means success, 1(or `CKB_INDEX_OUT_OF_BOUND`) means you have finished fetching all indices in a kind, 2(or `CKB_ITEM_MISSING`) means an entity is not present, such as fetching a type script from a cell that doesn't have one.